- Deaf or hard of hearing people

 If you’d like to use one of our headsets, or you’d like to be seated in the best position to use the infra-red loop or see the interpreter, please tell our box office team when you book and we’ll make sure we reserve your seat.

-Hearing dogs can be brought into the auditorium or left with our staff.
-We can accommodate two dogs per performance.
+Accredited assistance animals can be brought into the auditorium or left with our staff.

 If you are blind or have a visual impairment